 “But Jesus said to him, ‘No one, having put his hand to the plow, and looking back, is fit for the kingdom of God'” (Luke 9:62).

 IT IS BY THE GRACE OF GOD THAT WE HAVE COME AS FAR AS WE HAVE IN THE JOURNEY OF LIFE.
 We are not apostles and we may not have been guilty of murdering Christians as Paul was, but we can still identify with his sentiment: “I am the least of the apostles, who am not worthy to be called an apostle, because I persecuted the church of God.
-But by the grace of God I am what I am . . .”
-(1 Corinthians 15:9,10).
-Thanks to God’s patience with us, we’ve been given the time we needed to learn and to grow and to improve.
+But by the grace of God I am what I am” (1 Corinthians 15:9,10).
+Thanks to God’s patience with us, we’ve been given the time we needed to learn and grow and improve.
 Some things, we’re now glad to say, are in the past.

 It would be impossible to forget completely the sins of our past.
-In fact, it wouldn’t be good to forget them; we need the memory of those things to keep us humble.
-But if we can’t keep certain memories from coming back occasionally, we can at least refuse to “entertain” them hospitably.
-We may have to look back for practical reasons now and then, but we dare not look back LONGINGLY.
+In fact, it wouldn’t be good to forget them — we need the memory of those things to keep us humble.
+But if we can’t keep certain memories from coming back, we can at least refuse to entertain them hospitably.
+We may have to look back for practical reasons now and then, but we dare not look back longingly.